ironsharkde/laravel-notification-mailingwork/README.md

 ### Setting up the Mailingwork service

-You will need to a mailingworks account in order to use this channel.
+You will need a mailingworks account in order to use this channel.
 Place your credentails and configs inside your `.env` file, or create custom `config/mailingwork.php` file based on [this file](resources/config/mailingwork.php):